serey-io/serey-blockchain-node/README.md

 # Whitepaper

-You can read the Steem Whitepaper at [Steem.io/SteemWhitePaper.pdf](https://steem.io/SteemWhitePaper.pdf).
+You can read the Serey Whitepaper at: https://serey.io/static/media/serey-white-paper-2020.ddd99c95.pdf

 # Quickstart